realStandal/redwood-rls-demo/README.md

 >
 > When accessing [Prisma Studio](https://www.prisma.io/studio) using a user which respects RLS policies, you may not have a complete view of your application's data.

-Your application can then connect to your database using this user and ensure data is accessed according to any security policies.
-In the next section, we'll extend a Prisma Client to provide contextual information about a request which is making use of the client.
+Your application can then connect to your database using this user to ensure data is accessed according to any security policies you have in place.

 ### 2) Extend the Prisma Client